Ghee in Ayurveda: Benefits, Uses & How to Make It

 Learn why ghee is considered sacred in Ayurveda.
 Discover its traditional benefits, dosha effects, cooking uses, and a simple recipe to make ghee at home.

-Ghee (clarified butter) is considered one of the most valued substances in Ayurveda.
-It strengthens Agni without aggravating Pitta, nourishes all tissue layers, builds Ojas, and serves as a carrier for herbal medicines.
-It is suitable for all three body types in appropriate quantities.
+Ghee (clarified butter) is one of the most valued substances in Ayurveda.
+It strengthens Agni without aggravating Pitta, nourishes all tissue layers, builds Ojas, and works as a carrier for herbal medicines.
+Suitable for all three body types in appropriate quantities.

 Why Ayurveda Reveres Ghee

-Few substances occupy as central a position in Ayurveda as ghee (Ghrita in Sanskrit).
-The Charaka Samhita dedicates multiple chapters to its properties, declaring it "the best of all fats" and describing it as a substance that:
+Few substances sit as central to Ayurveda as ghee (Ghrita in Sanskrit).
+The Charaka Samhita gives it multiple chapters and calls it "the best of all fats."
+Ghee is described as a substance that:

 - Nourishes Ojas (vital essence and immunity)